Inuyama Castle

 How do I get to Inuyama Castle?

 The nearest station is Inuyama-Yuen Station or Inuyama Station (Meitetsu Inuyama Line).
-It is approximately a 15-minute walk from the station.
-Parking: Paid parking lots near the castle town.
+From there it is about 15 minutes on foot.

 How much does Inuyama Castle cost to enter?